taraprasad73/robot-sorting-simulator/README.md

  - **/msg** contains message definitions
  - **/srv** contains service definitions
  - **/launch** contains launch files
- - **/data** contains temporary files, this folder is added to .gitignore and hence is not tracked by git
+ - **/data** contains configuration files and images
  - **/stdr_data** contains files needed to launch the stdr simulator
  - **requirements.txt** contains the list of python package dependencies, can be installed through pip
  - **setup.py** is the equivalent of makefile for python, allows the scripts and nodes to access the python files from /src folder
+ - **/.circleci** contains the yaml file to execute continuous integration tests on CircleCI

 ## Description of various script files [TODO]
 Any script file can be executed as rosrun sorting_robot name_of_script_file [command_line arguments if any]